FlipperPA/django-dep-default-project/README.md

 The following independant tasks can be identified:

-* Convert the project created Implement the `convertors` argument.
-This adds the low-level API support for type coercion.
-Ensure that lookups perform type coercion, and correspondingly, that calls to `reverse` work correctly with typed arguments.
-* Add support for the new style `path` function, with an underlying implementation based on the regex urls.
-* Add `path_regex`, with `from django.conf.urls import url` becoming a shim for it.
-* Add support for registering custom convertors, as defined in the Django settings.
-* Document the new style URL configuration.
-* Update existing URL cases in the documentation throughout.
-* Update the tests throughout, updating to the new style wherever possible.
+* Convert the project created with the `djangoadmin startproject` command to reflect the new default project structure.
+* Update the Django documentation.
+* Identify affected third party tutorials and notify their maintainers.
+* Choose sites to highlight in "What's Next" section of the "It Worked!" page.